minhnhat2001vt/Bitcoin-close-price-regression/README.md

 # Bitcoin-close-price-regression
-This is a group project in a Natural Language Processing (NLP) coursework, UEH university.
-The goal of this project is to build a NLP model that can label tweets under certain topics.
+This is a group project in a Machine Learning coursework, UEH university.
+The goal of this project is to build a model that can predict close price of Bitcoin in the next day based on historical data.
 ## Project overview
 ### 1. Data acquisition
 - Bitcoin historical data, S&P500 index and Gold price is collected from Yahoo Finnance and stored in a CSV file